 Posted In: Services+

-Whether you are just beginning your wedding planning journey or are well on your way to finalising each detail, you might feel like you’re on what feels like a never-ending quest to create that truly unique and perfectly themed wedding.
-How to inject personality and continuity throughout a wedding is one of the questions I am always asked, and it’s actually a question that you will already know the answer to, you just haven’t been able to see it yet.
-Whether you were at a recent wedding, looking through the latest bridal magazine or have just spent hours pinning on Pinterest, you would have seen some truly beautiful and inspirational wedding details by now, however, maybe you’re still struggling to find that special something that’s right for you.
-This is perfectly natural so don’t worry and in fact the answer to making your wedding unique is to spend more time looking closer to home, at your own personal love story, and using those moments and memories to help make your wedding day reflect your story, not by using someone else’s.
+Whether you are just beginning your wedding planning journey or are well on your way to finalising the details, you might feel like you’re on what feels like a never-ending quest to create that truly unique and perfectly themed wedding.
+How to inject personality and continuity throughout a wedding is one of the questions I am always asked, and it’s actually a question that you will already know the answer to, you just haven’t seen it yet.
+Whether you were at a recent wedding, looking through the latest bridal magazine or have just spent hours pinning on Pinterest, you would have seen some beautiful and inspirational details by now, however, maybe you’re still struggling to find that special something that’s right for you.
+This is perfectly natural so don’t worry and in fact the answer to making your wedding unique is to spend more time looking closer to home, at your own personal love story instead of someone else’s.
 So, from your initial save the date cards and invitations to your wedding day table plans, we will take a look at the many details and stationery ideas that will help you to create that very personal and unique wedding day.

-A save the date card, to many people, will be the very first announcement that you have set an official date to get married.
-It is always so lovely to receive a save the date card completely unexpected so make it an exciting and memorable first impression, encouraging them to immediately want to rush to their diary to reserve the date.
-Keep the information clear and to the point, yet, add something exciting like a map of the country everyone will be traveling to, if it’s a destination wedding.
-This is just a teaser, after all, as your official wedding invitation will follow shortly.
+A save the date card will be the very first announcement after setting an official wedding date.
+Your guests will love receiving a save the date card unexpected through the post so make it an exciting and memorable first impression, encouraging them to immediately want to rush to their diary to reserve the date.
+These should ideally be sent out to everyone on your guest list as soon as your wedding venue has been secured, giving your guests as much time as possible to arrange themselves.
+Keep the information clear and to the point, but also add hints to your wedding destination to create even more excitement.
+This is just a teaser after all, as your official wedding invitation will follow shortly.
 Here are some important things to include on your save the date cards.

 - Name of the Bride and Groom